ndidplatform/ndidplatform.github.io/technical-overview.md

 | namespace | id | secret | accessor\_id | accessor\_private\_key |
 | --- | --- | --- | --- | --- |
 | citizenid | 1234567890123 | (magic) | <x-guid>acc_f328-53da-4d51-a927-3cc6d3ed3feb</x-guid> | <x-pk>-----BEGIN RSA PRIVATE KEY-----<br />MIIEowIBAAKCAQEAxy/CSXWu...</x-pk> |

+** Secret is a salt.
+Different ns/id accessor id will result in different secret.

 It then generates a signature by signing the `request_message` with that private key.